stitchdata/docs/_developer-files/connect/api/objects/extractions/extraction-object.md

 description: |
   {{ site.data.connect.core-objects.extractions.description | flatify }}

-intro-short: "{{ site.data.connect.core-objects.extractions.description | flatify }}" # Used in the API functionality section of the docs
+intro-short: "Retrieve status info about recent extraction jobs" # Used in the API functionality section of the docs

 # -------------------------- #